Time constant: Thermal time constant

 In other words, larger masses ρV with higher heat capacities c_{p} lead to slower changes in temperature (longer time constant τ), while larger surface areas A_{s} with higher heat transfer h lead to more rapid temperature change (shorter time constant τ).

+This lumped-parameter model is typically valid when internal temperature gradients are small, for example when the Biot number is less than about 0.1.

 Comparison with the introductory differential equation suggests the possible generalization to time-varying ambient temperatures T_{a}.
 However, retaining the simple constant ambient example, by substituting the variable ΔT ≡ (T − T_{a}), one finds: